rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 Though there are number of JavaScript tools that we could have chosen instead Webpack, our decision here was pretty simple.
 As a team policy, we aim to stick with Rails conventions where possible.
 Given the [inclusion of Webpack in Rails](http://weblog.rubyonrails.org/2017/4/27/Rails-5-1-final/) as a default option to compile JavaScript and the general momentum in the Webpack community, this was the appropriate choice for our team.

-### Webpack, the Rails Way
+## Webpack, the Rails Way

 There's an official Rails gem for bundling JavaScript with Webpack and it's is called [Webpacker](https://github.com/rails/webpacker).
+Guarav Tiwari wrote a [detailed introduction to Webpacker here](https://medium.com/statuscode/introducing-webpacker-7136d66cddfb).

 Why does Webpacker exist?
 In short, Webpacker makes Rails aware of Webpack and helps make Webpack configuration a little easier.

 Webpack is fairly complex to configure from scratch.
 The Webpacker gem abstracts away a default configuration and development setup with out-of-the-box ES6 support, in addition to integrations with popular frameworks like React, Angular, and Vue, so setup for a new project appears to be pretty easy.